Taste five local eateries while uncovering Inman Park's art, architecture, and BeltLine history

-Cancel for a refund of the ticket price up to 48 hours before the tour begins (ticketing fees are not refunded); 10% cancellation fee applies.
-Rebook within 48 hours for a 30% rebooking fee.
-No refunds within 48 hours of the tour.
+Cancel up to 48 hours before start for a refund of the ticket price, less a 10% cancellation fee; ticketing fees are nonrefundable.
+Rebook within 48 hours for a 30% fee.
+No refunds within 48 hours.

 Arrive at least 10 minutes early to check in.
 The tour starts promptly at the scheduled time.